vt6/vt6/spec/foundation.md

 For example, the module `example1.2` may define a message type named `example1.foo` and a property named `example1.bar`, but not a message type named `example2.foo` (major version mismatch) or a property named `sample1.bar` (module name mismatch).

 As an exception, this document defines several message types that are plain identifiers which do not belong to any module.
-Valid message types are all strings that are accepted by `<message-type>`.
+Syntactically valid message types are all strings that are accepted by `<message-type>`.

 ### 2.5.
 Platforms